- Other Apps

 Like a child at Christmas I was eager to open it.
 I took a breath and opened it, but I didn't digest it all at once.
 It was a strange sort of feeling.
 The last time I messaged them with ideas, I had a lot of ideas.
 I don't know if they were all good ideas.

-So I had a double edged feeling of excitement and trepidation that I may be chided for my silly ideas.
+So I had a double edged feeling of excitement and trepidation that I may be chided for my silliness.
 I couldn't look.
 But I have to look.

 Would there be a message from them telling me how annoying I am with these changes and how none of them would work out, structurally?
 Okay, let's look.